-Both P3, Business Analysis, and P5, Advanced Performance Management, require candidates to be able to establish key performance indicators and critical success factors.
-For example, Question 1 of December 2011 P3 and Question 1 of December 2013 P5.
+Both Strategic Business Leader (SBL) and Advanced Performance Management (APM) require candidates to be able to establish key performance indicators and critical success factors.
+For example, Question 1 of December 2013 APM illustrates this.

-A surprising number of students do not feel comfortable with these terms, and this article is aimed at explaining and illustrating these concepts.
+A surprising number of candidates do not feel comfortable with these terms, and this article is aimed at explaining and illustrating these concepts.
 In particular it will explain what is meant by:

 This can be defined as:

 Organisations differ greatly in which aspects of their behaviour and results constitute good performance.
 For example their aim could be to make profits, to increase the share price, to cure patients in a hospital, or to clear household rubbish.
-The concept of ‘performance’ is very relevant to both P3 and P5.
-P3 looks at how organisations can make decisions that improve their strategic performance and, of course, P5 is called ‘Advanced Performance Management’ and is focused on how organisations evaluate their performance.
+The concept of ‘performance’ is very relevant to both SBL and APM.
+SBL looks at how organisations can make decisions that improve their strategic performance and APM is focused on how organisations evaluate their performance.